DA reader, RichReg, was the first to break the news in a Forum post:

 Headquartered in Westbury, New York (Long Island), My Banking Direct is an online division of New York Community Bank and offers its product line to U.S. citizens/residents aliens, 18 years or older, who have a valid Social Security number or Individual Taxpayer Identification number.

 As My Banking Direct is an internet bank, opening a High Yield Savings account can only be done online.
 CSR stated that if the High Yield Savings account is going to be a joint account, “all joint account holders should be available to validate their personal information” during the online application process.

 As an internet division of New York Community Bank (NYCB), My Banking Direct operates under NYCB’s FDIC Certificate and shares its financial history.

-My Bank Direct is described as a “service” of Long Island-based New York Community Bank.
+My Banking Direct is described as a “service” of Long Island-based New York Community Bank.
 The bank was established in 1859 as Queens County Savings Bank and remained so for over 140 years.
 In 2001, the New York Community Bank rebrand occurred with the headquarters moving from New York City to Westbury (Long Island).
 Between 2001 and 2018, eight banks in four states were acquired, with New York Commercial Bank being the most recent acquisition.
-New York Community Bank is currently the sixth largest bank headquartered in New York, with assets in excess of $59 billion and more than 716,000 customer accounts.
+New York Community Bank is currently the seventh largest bank headquartered in New York, with assets of nearly $61 billion and more than 711,000 customer accounts.

 When compared to nationally available Money Market Accounts and Savings Accounts tracked by DepositAccounts.com, that do not require large balances or direct deposit and do not have small balance caps, the MyBanking Direct High Yield Savings APY ranks second.